How to Use Oil for Curly Hair: A Comprehensive Guide

 This is me smoothing in oil to my curls below.

-Oil for curly hair, when used correctly, can provide excellent results such as moisturization, detangling, and styling.
-There are several methods to use oil for curly hair, depending on your needs.
+Using oils properly can provide excellent results such as moisturization, detangling, and styling.
+There are several methods to use oil for curly hair, depending on your needs:

-Styling: You can use oil as the final step in the styling routine.
-After your hair is fully dry, apply a tiny amount of oil to the hair.
+4. Styling: Oil is the final step in the styling routine.
+After your hair fully dries, apply a tiny amount of oil to the hair.
 You can also use it to scrunch out the crunch of a gel cast, which is the crunchy feeling your hair gets once thoroughly dried.

 Image of my Righteous Roots Oil.
 How to Use Oil for Curly Hair: A Comprehensive Guide